 "I have said what I wanted to say and I will not say it again."

-, when a person produces one work in a specific field that becomes extremely popular but never forays into that field again.
+There is a certain tragedy (well, when it's a good writer) known as the One Book Author, when a person produces one work in a specific field that becomes extremely popular but never forays into that field again.
 In the world of literature, the author might have a couple additional short stories or poems that were published, but no other novels.
-Compare One Hit Wonder
+Compare One-Hit Wonder

 , where someone has produced several works but only one had managed to become popular.

 May overlap with Author Existence Failure

 , where the author doesn't live long enough to compose another work (i.e.: works published posthumously), or Tough Act to Follow